twist295/KSU-SWE-6733-Team-1/README.md

 ## Product Vision:

 ### Short-Term:
+TODO: Turn in this into paragraph vision statement

 (Functionally Working Prototype)
 Enable Sign Up process for the Website in Home page

+Create a Database to keep the user's record

 Set up a page for individual introduction